Sexual and/or Relationship Misconduct Policy For Students of Michigan Technological University

 Sexual Harassment—includes unwelcome sexual advances, requests for sexual favors and other verbal, nonverbal or physical conduct of a sexual nature.
 Sexual harassment creates a hostile environment if the harassing conduct is sufficiently serious to deny or limit the student’s ability to participate in or benefit from an educational program.

-Sexual assault—any offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation.
+Sexual Violence—any offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation.
 It includes any sexual intercourse (anal, oral or vaginal); or any sexual touching (including disrobing or exposure); without effective consent.

-Dating violence—means violence committed by a person:
+Dating Violence—means violence committed by a person:

 - Who is or has been in a social relationship of a romantic or intimate nature with the victim; and

 - Where the existence of such a relationship shall be determined based on a consideration of the following factors: